When

 recipe.

-supermarkets is often quite tasty, and generally needs to be
+supermarkets are often quite tasty, and generally need to be

 supermarkets use industrial dough which has been deep-frozen before

-being baked on the premises.
-Bread counters selling this kind of bread
+being baked on the premises, and bread counters selling this kind of

 Tourists travelling through France, who